 Second, you need to be between 18-64 years old and willing to work at least 20 hours per week.
 The more flexible you are with your hours/days, the better the chance you'll match for a job.

-Additionally, they're a few "should haves" to stand out:
+Additionally, there are a few "should haves" to stand out:

 - A clear, pleasant, and loud voice